Croydon FC (Australia): Modern era

 In 2007 and led by Paul Schillabeer, Polonia won the Best Premier League and secured promotion to the Best Super League (Division).
 In 2008 they finished bottom in their first season and were demoted back to the Premier League (2nd Division).

 In 2010 Polonia won the Premier League Grand final Play-off series defeating Modbury Jets 2–1 in the final at Hindmarsh Stadium to secure promotion to the Super League.
 The following year the club finished 8th and avoided relegation back to the Premier League after managing a number of draws towards the end of the season, most notably a 1–1 draw against Adelaide City in the last round of the season denying them the Minor Premiership.
 On 1 September 2011, it was announced that the new senior team coach for the 2012 season would be club legend John Kosmina.
 However, on 18 December 2011, before having even been in charge of one senior game, he left the club to coach A-League club Adelaide United, he was replaced by Mark Brazzale.

 On 11 August 2012 the club won the FFSA Super League premiership finishing top of the table after defeating Adelaide Comets 1–0 at Polonia Reserve.
 The only goal of the game coming in the second half through number 15, Luke Air.
 On 13 September 2014 the club was crowned champions of the 2014 National Premier Leagues South Australia by defeating North Eastern MetroStars SC 2–1.
 The clubs recent success continued when they lifted the 2015 FFSA Federation Cup trophy after defeating Adelaide City 2–0 in the final with both goals scored by striker Andreas Wiens.
 The cup win also secured the clubs berth into the 2015 FFA Cup however the club was bundled out of the tournament in the round of 32 by Brisbane based side Queensland Lions FC.

 At the conclusion 2017 FFSA season, and after placing 4th on the league table Croydon qualified to take part in the 2017 finals series.
 After defeating West Adelaide, Adelaide Comets and MetroStars the side came up against minor premiership winners Adelaide City in a game played on 9 September 2017 at Hindmarsh Stadium.
 Courtesy of two-second half goals from strikers Paul Radice and Shaun McGreevy the club claimed its second NPL SA championship title with a 2–1 win.
-17-year-old Croydon player Hosine Bilty was named man of the match.
+17-year-old Croydon player Hosine Bility was named man of the match.

 The Kings advanced to the 2018 FFSA Federation Cup final after defeating Modbury Jets 1–0.
 They will face Adelaide Comets in the final for a spot in the Round of 32 of the 2018 FFA Cup.
 The club subsequently lost in the final 2–1.